bufbuild-ru/docs/docs/protovalidate/schemas/custom-rules/index.md

 :::

-::: tip What is "this?"Within field-level custom rules, `this` refers to the value of the field.
+::: tip What is "this?"
+Within field-level custom rules, `this` refers to the value of the field.
 For more information about `this`, see [advanced CEL rules](../../cel/).
 :::

 ### Combining field rules